rigonatti/momentum-workspace-launcher/README.md

-* Setup your workspaces Names
+* Setup your workspace names.

-   - If choose to change the variable for each workspace, remember to use the same variable on Conditional Object.
+  - If you choose to change the variable for each workspace, make sure the conditional object uses the same variable.

 * Open the Workspaces Action (Colored) to drag and drop Apps that will be open.

-* use the wkspace keyword (or any other) to launche de Workspace selection
+* Use the workspace keyword (or any other) to open the workspace selection

 -----